 As a jazz singer, Miss Rusu had the opportunity to record and sing in venues in Ohio, Maryland, Delaware, New Jersey and Pennsylvania.
 With a jazz quartet made of musicians from the National Music Festival, in 2015 Maria was invited to the radio station in Chestertown MD for an interview where she sang some jazz standards and premiered her jazz tune called "What if..." (written in 2014).
 She returned for another interview on June 16th, 2017 where she performed a few more jazz tunes with Brazilian guitarist Camilo Carrara.
 For more information about Maria and her performances, visit www.mariarusu.com.

-Maria Rusu is heavily involved in the music community in the tri-state area and since the summer of 2019, she joined Treinta y Tres, a Rueda de Casino Dance Team as both a lead and a follower.
-Maria has joined this dance team in weekly practices and performances at different Spanish Heritage festivals in Wilmington, several community events in public schools and libraries, and other social dancing venues in Delaware, Pennsylvania and New Jersey.
-For more details on their dance performances and outreach visit www.treintaytresdelaware.com.
+Maria Rusu is involved in the tri-state area community and since 2019 she joined Treinta y Tres, a Rueda de Casino Dance Team as both lead and a follower.
+Maria has joined this dance team in weekly practices and performances at different Spanish Heritage festivals in Wilmington, several community events in public schools and libraries, and other social dancing venues in Delaware, Pennsylvania and New Jersey, and recently in Atlanta, GA.
+For more details on their dance performances, classes and outreach please visit www.treintaytresdelaware.com